 The 74C922 16-Key Encoder

-From the datasheet, the MM74C922 can use an external clock for synchronous keypad scanning, has internal pull-ups, and has an internal debounce circuit!
+, the MM74C922 can use an external clock for synchronous keypad scanning, has internal pull-ups, and has an internal debounce circuit!
 Both the scan rate and debounce time is configurable via an external clock or capacitor.
 It also keeps the last key pressed on the outputs even after they key has been depressed, in case your MCU has a moment and needs to retrieve the value again (at least before the next keypress).
 It also operates from 3V to 15V so it integrates well into TTL and CMOS designs.

 The rows of the keypad are connected through its internal pull-up resistors when no key has been pressed.
 When a key is pressed the chip goes through it's debounce mechanism and when that times out, the encoded data is latched and the DA pin (Data Available) goes high.
 The DA pin stays high (logical 1) until the key is released, then it drops to a logical 0.
 There is also an OE pin (Output Enabled) which is the inverse of the DA pin.